The Ataris

 The Ataris are an American punk rock band from Anderson, Indiana.
 Formed in 1996, they released five studio albums between 1997 and 2007.
 Their best-selling album is So Long, Astoria (2003), which was certified gold.
-Their high-charting single is the cover song "The Boys of Summer" from So Long, Astoria.
-The only constant member throughout their history has been singer/songwriter/guitarist Kristopher Roe.
+Their high-charting single is their cover of Don Henley's "The Boys of Summer" from So Long, Astoria.
+The only constant member throughout their history has been singer/songwriter/guitarist Kristopher "Kris" Roe.

 History

 Kung Fu Records (1996–2001)

-Formed on November 1, 1996, the band originally consisted of singer, songwriter, and guitarist Kristopher Roe and guitarist Jasin Thomason.
+Formed on November 1, 1996, and with the band's name a reference to the large collection of Atari video game cartridges of Roe, the band originally consisted of singer, songwriter, and guitarist Kristopher Roe and guitarist Jasin Thomason.
 Using a 4-track, Roe wrote and recorded demos in his bedroom, using a drum machine while he searched for a full-time drummer.
 The band's first big break came in 1996 when Roe attended a show at the club Bogart's in Cincinnati, where Thomason passed one of the band's demo tapes to a roadie from the band.
-The roadie gave the tape to Joe Escalante, bassist from the band The Vandals who owned their own label, Kung Fu Records.
+The roadie gave the tape to Joe Escalante, bassist from the band the Vandals who owned their own label, Kung Fu Records.
 A few weeks later, Roe received a call from Kung Fu Records, who told him they were interested in putting out their record, even though he was really only searching for a drummer.
 The Ataris signed to Kung Fu and the label passed the tape along to various drummers.
 Eventually, Roe decided upon ex-Lagwagon drummer Derrick Plourde.
 The band then proceeded to record their debut album Anywhere but Here, tracking the whole thing in less than a week.
-The album was released on April 29, 1997 and the band held a release show party at Missing Link Records in Indianapolis on May 2.
+The album was released on April 29, 1997, and the band held a release show party at Missing Link Records in Indianapolis on May 2.